 Stick to the plan

-If you find yourself deviating from the plan half way through, don’t beat yourself up but do consider what the impact will be / has been.
-Try to understand why you’ve deviated from the plan and Incorporate that insight into your next plan or choice of alternative strategies.
+If you find yourself deviating from the plan half way through the week, don’t beat yourself up – but do consider what the impact will be / has been.
+Try to understand why you’ve deviated from the plan and Incorporate that insight into next weeks planning.

 Reflect and repeat

-Getting into the habit of regularly meal planning makes it easier and more effective, but if at the end of the week you find it’s not for you, that’s ok.
-Hopefully you’ve learned something.
-If you find that detailed meal planning isn’t for you, you’ve not wasted your time and there are other things you can try.
+Getting into the habit of regularly meal planning makes it easier and more effective, but if you find it’s not for you, that’s ok.
+Hopefully you’ve learned something by giving it a try.
+There are other things you can do instead.